golang/proposal/design/go2draft-type-parameters.md

 When a generic type is a struct, and the type parameter is embedded as a field in the struct, any methods of the type parameter's constraint are promoted to be methods of the struct.
+(For purposes of [selector
+resolution](https://golang.org/ref/spec#Selectors), these methods are treated as being at depth 0 of the type parameter, even if in the actual type argument the methods were themselves promoted from an embedded type.)

 ```
 // NamedInt is an int with a name.
 The name can be any type with